sk-sahu/Snakeflows/docs/index.rst

 ..
-Snakemake-RNASeq-Workflows documentation master file, created by sphinx-quickstart on Tue Feb 19 15:00:50 2019.
+Snakflows documentation master file, created by sphinx-quickstart on Tue Feb 19 15:00:50 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Snakemake-RNASeq-Workflows's documentation!
+Welcome to Snakflows's documentation!
 ======================================================

 .. toctree::